 The Spill Agreement implementation is contingent on Washington, through the process described in this document, raising TDG standards on the lower Snake and Columbia rivers to match Oregon's 120% standard as measured in the dam tailrace for the 2019 salmon migration season.
 For the 2020 and 2021 migration season, the Spill Agreement is contingent on both Washington and Oregon raising TDG standards to 125%.
-The short-term modification of TDG standards considered in this draft EIS would, if issued, only apply to 2019 operations and match Oregon's current TDG standards.
-A separate process will begin this summer to address a potential rule change.
+The short-term modification of TDG standards considered in this EIS would only apply to 2019 operations and match Oregon's current TDG standards.
+A separate process will begin this spring to address a potential rule change.